 This is a natural part of traveling and honestly one of the things I’m most excited to experience.
-Travel changes you.
+Travel changes you ( that’s one adventure quote I know to be true.).
 It awakens parts of yourself you never knew existed.
 The first time I traveled, it flipped my world completely on its head.
 I’ve never been the same person since.
 Traveling is the best teacher you can have and I can’t wait to learn what long-term travel has to teach me.

 Not Gain Weight